Troubleshooting VEX AIR

-The VEX AIR Drone and VEX AIR Drone Controller are designed to work together to provide stable flight and precise control during flight and in the VEX AIR Flight Simulator.
+The VEX AIR Drone and VEX AIR Drone Controller are designed to work together to provide stable flight and precise control during flight.
 In most cases, issues with flight behavior, responsiveness, or stability are caused by configuration, connection, or hardware setup.

 If the drone or controller is not behaving as expected, use the troubleshooting steps in this article to identify and resolve common issues.